How to Make an Adjustable Router Template Guide

 Some time ago I made an adjustable router guide for dados and grooves.
 It can be easily and quickly set up and serves well to accurately cut slots in the stock.
-It is a great router jig for the workshop I have been using very often.
-Although this guide is limited to cutting dados and grooves to a width of 6cm only.
+It’s a great router jig for the workshop I have been using very often.
+Nevertheless, this guide is limited to cutting dados and grooves to a width of 60 mm only.

-The adjustable router template we will be building today not only allows us to cut dados and grooves (rabbets) but also allows us to make all the above-mentioned cuts.
-It is most suitable for routing squares and rectangles of different sizes but also serves well for cutting exact-width dados and slots.
+This DIY router template guide we will be building today not only allows us to cut dados, grooves, and rabbets but also allows us to make all the above-mentioned cuts.
+It is most suitable for routing squares and rectangles in wood of different sizes but also serves well for cutting exact-width dados and slots.

-You can find several router templates on the market, some universal, some router specific.
+You can find several router templates on the market, some universal, and some router-specific.
 The majority of them are made of aluminum.
 They work well, although are quite expensive and their price can be as high as several hundred dollars per model.
-So, I decided to save some money and build my own.
+You can easily make your own template and save some money.
+Plus, it can be conveniently disassembled and stored when not in use.

-In this blog post, I will guide you step by step on how to make this multi-purpose router template/adjustable router template guide and show you how to use it (how I am using it).
+In this blog post, I will guide you step by step on how to make a router template and how to use it to cut a square hole in wood.

 Table of Contents